 It was just another leg day in the dusty gym.
-I was walking around in-between heavy leg press sets when a fellow muscle warrior entered the scene.
+I was walking around in-between heavy leg press sets when a fellow muscle constructor entered the scene.
 He had the gestures of a horny conqueror.
-The guy was built like a wooden horse and dressed as one of those fashionable muscle mannequins.
+The guy was built like a wooden horse and dressed as a fashionable muscle mannequin.
 He had branded colorful sneakers and a muscle shirt with long sleeves that instantly makes you look 2 times bigger.
-His overdone pyramid haircut was soul exposing: that man spends so much time in front of the mirror that even the mirror itself gets tired of reflecting the narcissistic face of this self-centered bastard.
+His overdone pyramid haircut was soul exposing – the guy was obviously one of those self-centered bastards who spend so much time in front of the mirror that even the mirror itself gets tired of reflecting their narcissistic faces.

-To my surprise Mr. FancyGymClothes decided to do something oldschool – barbell squats.
-He launched a song on his iFFFone, cracked his neck and began warming-up with just the bar.
+To my surprise, Mr. FancyGymClothes decided to do something old school – barbell squats.
+He launched a song on his iPhone, cracked his neck and began warming-up with just the bar.
 He was definitely trying to get in the zone with the help of strong daydreaming demons channeling through the music hitting his ears.
-I guess he was one of those people who treat their training like a life or death boxing match.

-After a few sets the barbell got up to the remarkable 50 kg / 110 lbs.
+After a few sets, the barbell got up to the remarkable 110 pounds.
 This is when the amazing happened.
 He put on a cushion pad to prevent the bar from digging into his neck.
-3-5 minutes later there were about 70 kg on the bar.
-At this point Mr. FancyGymClothes decided to add his second set of armor – a thick weightlifting belt.
-This was a sign that things were about to get serious.
+3-5 minutes later, there were about 70kg on the bar.
+At that point, Mr. FancyGymClothes decided to add his second set of armor – a thick weightlifting belt.
+This was a sign that things were getting serious.

-The barbell did not upgrade beyond 70 kg / 154 lbs throughout the duration of the whole workout.
-The experience got even more otherworldly when I saw that the squats were not really squats.
+Yet the barbell did not upgrade beyond 70kg/154lbs throughout the duration of the whole workout.
+The experience got even more otherworldly when I saw that the squats were fake.
 Mr. FancyGymClothes was quarter squatting while checking out his sunken cheeks in the mirror as frequently as possible.

-My reaction was: ”Damn.
-This guy should probably use a squat suit too.
-He may obliterate his tail otherwise.”
+I laughed and said to myself – ”Damn.
+This guy should use a squat suit too.
+He may obliterate his joints otherwise.”

 Thereupon another member of the gym got in, placed his 10-inch sperm color phablet on a bench and started doing joint rotations.
 The two men were apparently buddies and initiated a ”brah” chat.